ltpitt/java-spring-task-management-app/README.md

 ## How to use

 - Clone this repo locally
-- Import this project as a Maven Project IntelliJ IDEA
+- Open the pom.xml project file with IntelliJ IDEA

 ## Meta